Parliamentary franchise in the United Kingdom 1885–1918: £10 occupiers

+Householders

 The inhabitant occupier as owner or tenant for 12 months preceding 15 July in any year of any dwelling-house within the borough.

 Note - A "dwelling-house" includes, for the purposes of the franchise, any "part of a house which is separately occupied as a dwelling," and where the landlord lets out the whole of the house in apartments, retaining no control.
 A single room may thus be considered a dwelling-house.
 Sole occupation of one "part of a house" qualifies, notwithstanding joint occupation of another part.
 Residence is required.
 Joint occupation under this head confers no qualification.
 A man does not lose his vote by letting his house furnished during a part of the qualifying period not exceeding 4 months in the whole.

 The Service Franchise.* - Any man who himself inhabits a dwelling-house (as above defined) by virtue of any office, service, or employment, is entitled to a vote in respect of the same, provided that the person under whom he serves does not inhabit the house.
 The overseers are bound to place the names of all such upon the rate-book as inhabitant householders, notwithstanding that the rent or rates may be paid by their employer.
 See also N.B. below.

 N.B.- Successive Occupation. - If two or more premises in the same borough (whether in the same division or not is immaterial) are occupied in immediate succession, the vote is not thereby lost.
 If the occupier is omitted from the list, a claim should be sent to the overseer by 20 August, giving particulars of all the premises so occupied.

 Poor Rates. - The occupier must have been rated in respect of the premises to all poor rates made during the qualifying period.
 All poor rates due on 5 January must have been paid on or before 20 July.
 If the owner is liable for the rates, and has not paid them, the tenant may pay them, and deduct the amount from the rent.
 Wherever the landlord pays the rates, the overseers are bound to insert the occupier's name in the rate-book.

 Claims. - The names of qualified householders and occupiers must be placed by the overseers on the list published by them on 1 August.
 No claim is necessary in their casem but if any names are omitted by the overseers, a notice of claim must be sent on or before 20 August.